xvnpw/xvnpw.github.io/content/posts/sec-docs-1000-threat-models.md

 ]
 ```

-Key aspects of the prompt design:
+**Key elements of this strategy:**

-- **Sequential Prompts**: The prompts are used sequentially, each building upon the previous response.
-This breaks down the task into manageable steps for the model.
+- **Sequential Guidance**: Each prompt builds upon the previous response, allowing the model to refine and focus its output incrementally.
-- **Placeholder Usage**: `{}` placeholders are used to insert the specific GitHub repository URL and name dynamically.
+- **Dynamic Placeholders**: The `{}` placeholders are dynamically replaced with the specific GitHub repository URL and name, tailoring the prompts to each project.
+I don't analyze code from the repository, but relay on the model knowledge (btw.
+AI Security Analyzer is able to analyze code from the repository in `dir` mode).
-- **Filtering for Severity**: The instruction to "Return only high and critical threats" helps focus the model on the most significant issues, improving the relevancy of the output.
+- **Focused Filtering**: By instructing the model to "Return only high and critical threats," we ensure the output is relevant and actionable.

 ## An Example Output